tonywaterfieldrva/scrapeIT/02-Homework/Instructions/homework_instructions.md

 4. In order to deploy your project to Heroku, you must set up an mLab provision. mLab is remote MongoDB database that Heroku supports natively.
 Follow these steps to get it running:

-5. Create a Heroku app in your project directory.
+5. Create a Hernoku app in your project directory.

 6. Run this command in your Terminal/Bash window: